 It’s always a worry about VPNs trying to steal passwords and when I was looking at choosing the right VPN.
 I looked at the security offered and the integrity of the VPN provider, especially as passwords would pass through the VPN.

 Can a VPN steal passwords?
-A VPN could steal passwords when insecure connections are made to websites using HTTP instead of HTTPS, as the VPN can see the passwords but if secure HTTPS connection are made, the VPN cannot see the passwords.
+A VPN can steal passwords when insecure connections are made to websites using HTTP instead of HTTPS, as the VPN can see the passwords but if secure HTTPS connection are made, the VPN cannot see the passwords.
 Malicious VPNs can install malicious malware, key loggers and scripts to steal passwords as they are typed into a web browser so only reputable VPNs should be used.